tsevdos/Gulp-boilerplate-for-web-designers/README.md

 # Gulp boilerplate for web designers

-**Gulp boilerplate for web designers** provides a nice directory and file structure to aid web-designers kickstart their next project.
+**Gulp boilerplate for web designers** provides directory and file structure to aid web-designers kickstart their next project.
 It will help you develop and deploy any html-based (and more) templates.
-Some out of the box features are:
+Some out of the box features :

 - OOCSS and [SMACSS (Scalable and Modular Architecture for CSS) ](http://smacss.com/) ready infrastructure
 - Compile Sass files